matcauthon49/blog/content/posts/marcieblane.md

 >
 > Who have more fun than me

 This is Marcie Blane’s *Why Can’t I Get a Guy*, ostensibly marketed towards high-school girls.
-Because I’m a dumb idiot easily swayed into sentimentalism, however, my reaction to this is some flavor of “the world is so unfair, why can’t she get a guy, I hate everything, [grumble].”
+Because I’m a dumb idiot easily swayed into mawkishness, however, my reaction to this is some flavor of “the world is so unfair, why can’t she get a guy, I hate everything, [grumble].”
 Contributing to this, of course, is how Marcie *sounds*—there’s a genuine longing in her chorus borne out of frustration, which would make sense, since it would indeed appear that she was 18 at the time this was written.

 Obviously, I think this is genius.